 The principal activity of the Group is that of the provision of legal and professional services.
 The principal activity of the Company is that of a holding company.
-The results for the year and the financial position of the Group are disclosed in the detailed financial statements included on pages 66-113.
-A review of the performance of the business during the year and potential future developments is included in the Chairman's report, CEO's report and the financial review.
+The results for the year and the financial position of the Group are disclosed in the detailed financial statements included on pages 76-79.
+A review of the performance of the business during the year and potential future developments is included in the Chairman's Statement, Chief Executive's Review and the Financial Review.